ryf0810/Car-images-classification/README.md

 # car-images-classification-project

 - Usage:
-  after untar the data obtained online and rename to data, run create_label_file first, then run the model_parallel.py in terminal.
+  after untar the data obtained online and rename to 'data', run create_label_file first, then run the model_parallel.py in terminal.
 You can adjust the batch size/learning rate/... to test

 - data can be found here: https://www.kaggle.com/datasets/gogotchuri/myautogecardetails
   - suggest to only contain first 1000 to 2000 images folder and play around the adjustable parameters